 Before your flight

-Before you start your travel, please make yourself familiar with the country specific requirements along your journey and observe the regulations at the departure and destination airports: for example it is compulsory at many airports to wear a face mask and the same is applied for all flights to/from Italy.
+Before you start your travel, please make yourself familiar with the country specific requirements along your journey and observe the regulations at the departure and destination airports: for example it is compulsory at many airports to wear a surgical face mask and the same is applied for all flights to/from Italy.